wdleonm/curso-angular6/README.md

-# Proyecto de Practica Basado en Curso Angular 6 de Udemy
+# Project of Practice Based on Angular Course 6 of Udemy - WL

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.